Referrals are accepted if:

 the requirements of HealthPathways Melbourne have been met

 The Women’s provides maternity, women’s health and gynaecological care at two sites; Parkville and Sandringham.
 As a tertiary hospital we must preserve capacity to accommodate women with specialist needs.
 We therefore encourage all women to access the closest hospital to their home address that can meet their health care needs.
+Exclusions apply to following groups, who can access any public hospital:

 We prioritise access for women who live in our local area (we are the closest hospital) and for women who have complex or high risk health needs requiring the specialist care and expertise of the Women's.